 Competition among networking solution vendors remains intense on a global basis.
-The markets in which we compete are characterized by rapidly advancing technologies, frequent introduction of new networking solutions and aggressive selling efforts, including using significant pricing pressure to displace incumbent vendors and capture market share.
-Competition for sales of communications networking solutions is dominated by a small number of very large, multi-national companies.
+The markets in which we compete are characterized by rapidly advancing technologies, frequent introduction of new solutions and aggressive selling efforts, including using significant pricing pressure to displace incumbent vendors and capture market share.
+Competition for sales of networking solutions, including our Networking Platforms and Platform Software and Services, is dominated by a small number of very large, multi-national companies.
 Our competitors include Huawei, Nokia, Cisco, Juniper Networks and ZTE.
 As compared to us, many of these competitors have substantially greater financial, operational and marketing resources, significantly broader product offerings and more established relationships with service providers and other customer segments.
 Because of their scale and resources, they may be perceived to be a better fit for the procurement or network strategies of larger network operators.
 We also continue to compete with several smaller but established companies that offer one or more products that compete directly or indirectly with our offerings or whose products address specific niches within the markets and customer segments we address.
-These competitors include Infinera, ADVA and ECI.
-We also compete with a number of smaller companies that provide significant competition for a specific product, application, customer segment or geographic market.
+These competitors include Infinera, ADVA and ECI, which recently announced an agreement to be acquired by Ribbon Communications.
+We also compete with a number of smaller companies that provide significant competition for a specific product, application, service, customer segment or geographic market.

 Keeping pace with the market's demands for technology innovation requires considerable research and development investment capacity.
-As a result, some of our competitors, both large and small, have chosen to rely upon coherent modem technology developed by and procured from third-party "merchant" providers, including Acacia Communications, NTT Electronics (NEL) and Inphi.
-We may compete with these providers, either indirectly as a result of their technology being a key enabling technology for our competitors, or directly across emerging consumption models as we pursue our strategy of capturing market share within merchant modem sales opportunities.
+As a result, some of our competitors, both large and small, have chosen to rely upon merchant modem technology developed by and procured from third-party providers, including NTT Electronics (NEL), Inphi and Acacia Communications, which has agreed to be acquired by Cisco.
+We may compete with these providers, either indirectly as a result of their technology being a key enabling technology for our competitors, or directly in merchant modem sales opportunities.